Part of the Security audit

 What this check does

 SiteCurl checks for the Strict-Transport-Security response header on your site.
 If the header is missing, it is flagged as a warning.
 If the header is present but the max-age value is too short, that is also flagged.
-A max-age of at least 6 months (15,768,000 seconds) is recommended.
+A max-age of at least 6 months (15,768,000 seconds) is best.

 HSTS works by telling browsers: 'from now on, always connect to this site over HTTPS, even if someone types http://.'
 Once a browser sees this header, it will refuse to use plain HTTP for the specified max-age period.

-The check verifies both the presence of the header and the max-age value.
+The check checks both the presence of the header and the max-age value.
 A header with max-age of 300 (five minutes) is almost useless because the protection expires quickly.
 SiteCurl flags short max-age values so you know to increase them.

 How this shows up in the real world

 Here is the problem HSTS solves.
-When a visitor types your URL or clicks a link, the browser may first try HTTP (not HTTPS).
+When a user types your URL or clicks a link, the browser may first try HTTP (not HTTPS).
 Your server then redirects to HTTPS.
 That redirect takes a fraction of a second, but during that brief moment, the connection is unencrypted.
-An attacker on the same network (a coffee shop, airport, or hotel Wi-Fi) can intercept that unencrypted request and redirect the visitor to a fake version of your site.
+An attacker on the same network (a coffee shop, airport, or hotel Wi-Fi) can intercept that unencrypted request and redirect the user to a fake version of your site.

 This is called an SSL stripping attack.
-The visitor thinks they are on your site, but they are on a copy controlled by the attacker.
+The user thinks they are on your site, but they are on a copy controlled by the attacker.
 Everything they type (passwords, credit card numbers, personal details) goes to the wrong place.

 The HSTS preload list goes one step further.
 Browsers ship with a built-in list of domains that should always use HTTPS, even on the first visit.
-Submitting your domain to the preload list at hstspreload.org protects visitors who have never been to your site before.
+Submitting your domain to the preload list at hstspreload.org protects users who have never been to your site before.

 Why it matters